 The “one thing,” the book’s title, can be a product, a person, or a life purpose.
-The book is filled with examples of successful people who focus people like Bill Gates.
+The book contains examples of successful people who focus on people like Bill Gates.
 During high school, he had one passion, which was computers.
-Later, Paul Allen gave him his first job and became his business partner in Microsoft.
+Later, Paul Allen gave him his first job and became his business partner at Microsoft.

-A few years later, one person, Ed Roberts, changed his life by allowing him to write code for one computer.
-Microsoft’s one thing was to put a computer on every desk in every home, which ultimately made Bill Gates the world’s richest person for 15 consecutive years.
+A few years later, Ed Roberts changed his life by allowing him to write code for one computer.
+Microsoft’s one thing was to put a computer on every desk in every home, making Bill Gates the world’s richest person for 15 consecutive years.

 Chapter: The One Thing